day8/re-frame/docs/FAQs/LoadOnMount.md

 ## Just Don't

-Are you from the React world?
+Are you from the Javascript React world?
 If so, this first section is for you.
-I'm going to start by attempting to disabuse you of some "problematic" React ideas.
-We need to be clear about what Components are and do.
-And, also, what they aren't and don't do.

 In re-frame, Components are functions, not classes.
-They compute a materialized view of reactively delivered values.
-They don't have state.
-(And, yes, there are exceptions to every rule)
+They compute a materialized view of values which are reactively delivered,  and they don't have state (there are exceptions to every rule).

-React has a more OO sense of Components: they have state and behaviour.
-And even React's more modern, function components come with Hooks which are ordered, and sometimes imperative and effectful.
+On the other hand, React has a more OO sense of Components: they have state and behaviour.
+And even React's more modern, function components come with Hooks which are ordered, and often imperative and effectful.

 So, re-frame and React are different philosophically regarding Components.
-But there is one point above all others on which they differ the most:
+But there is one point on which they differ the most:

 - In re-frame, **Components are not causal**, they are reactive.
 - Whereas React Components are often deeply causal, via Collocated queries, ComponentDidMount, Hooks and Suspense, etc.  In React, Components initiate things - like HTTP requests.
 - In re-frame, ***it is events which are causal***.

-So the difference is over what is causal.

 >  We humans have a cognitive bias: "what is focal is presumed causal".

 Political leaders know this.
 They like presenting good news themselves because they like to be seen as causal of good stuff, but they'll get a press secretary to deliver bad news.
-Movie directors know how to use this when framing their protagonists.
+Movie directors know how to use this when framing their protagonists within the story.

-Unfortunately, it seems to me that the React team have lost themselves in this bias.
-They seem intent on trying to make the most visual part of the system (the most focal part) also be the most causal.
-A bad idea, IMHO.
+Unfortunately, the React team have lost themselves in this bias.
+They keep trying to make the most focal part of the system (components) also be the causal part.
+Stop doing that!
+Events are what's causal.

 Just to be clear, I love React.
 What an utterly brilliant idea and a great execution.
 I'm deeply grateful because, wow!, did it change things.
 It is just that I preferred React when it was only trying to be the V part of MVC.